botherder/pcqf/README.md

 4. Once completed, you will find a new folder called "acquisitions".
 Inside this folder you will see a folder for each acquisition you made.
 The folders will be named in the format `YYYY-MM-DD_\<COMPUTER NAME\>`.
-You can perform multiple acquisitions from the same computer, new folders will be distinguished by a numeric suffix.
+You can perform multiple acquisitions from the same computer: new folders will be distinguished by a numeric suffix.

 5. Each acquisition folder will contain the following files: